700 Children's® – A Blog by Pediatric Experts

 Nationwide Children's Hospital Medical Professional

-Steven C. Matson, MD, is interim chief of the Section of Adolescent Health at Nationwide Children’s Hospital and an Associate Professor of Clinical Pediatrics at The Ohio State University College of Medicine.
+Erin R. McKnight, MD, MPH, FASAM is a member of the Division of Adolescent Medicine at Nationwide Children's Hospital and an Associate Professor of Clinical Pediatrics at the Ohio State University College of Medicine.
+She is board certified in pediatrics, adolescent medicine, and addiction medicine, and is the Medical Director of the Substance Use Treatment and Recovery Program in the Division of Adolescent Medicine.

 All Topics